PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 common core context, do not widen any `ModelIRPassStateScope`, keep validation sequential and real-model conversion minimal, commit and push coherent units, and do not create or update a pull request.

+## Callback-bearing context composition characterization: completed state

+Four remaining frozen recovery contexts contain the complete `model_ir`/`layout_state`/`diagnostics` identity triple followed only by
+callbacks:

+- `AttentionRecoveryContext`: mean/attention, gate-layout, and transpose/unary-
+  fanout cluster callbacks;
+- `LayoutRecoveryContext`: boundary-BatchMatMul/unary, pre-Concat, and channel-
+  shuffle/gather callbacks;
+- `LayoutAttentionQuantizedSuffixContext`: mean/attention, attention-gate/QDQ,
+  and duplicate/quantized-PReLU callbacks;
+- `TerminalSliceConcatRecoveryContext`: channel-slice/Pad-Mul callback.

+Each type is frozen, each lowerer constructor passes the same main ModelIR, Session LayoutState, and Session diagnostics identities, and the ten callbacks retain their exact helper identities.
+Runtime invocation characterization freezes three distinct contracts: cluster callbacks receive no arguments;
+pre-Concat receives the ModelIR positional argument plus layout and diagnostics keywords; duplicate/quantized-PReLU receives only its forwarded `include_transpose` Boolean keyword.
+The callback-bearing `SINetTerminalLayoutRecoveryContext` has no diagnostics field and remains outside the consolidation boundary.
+None of the five modules imports the lowerer.

+Sequential characterization validation completed as follows:

+- focused callback base/callback/invocation/import contracts:
+  `8 passed in 0.51s`;
+- focused callback parents, shared context, and ordered architecture:
+  `317 passed in 17.57s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 10.26s` (`31` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, real-model conversion, or broad corpus suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, callback identity and arguments, runtime pass order, scope lifetime, diagnostics, and TensorFlow isolation remain unchanged.
+PR
+#952 remains closed, and no pull request was created, reopened, or updated.

+At restart, replace the repeated base fields of only those four contexts with one explicit `pass_context: ModelIRPassContext` field.
+Pass `session.model_ir_pass_context` from all four lowerer constructors and read ModelIR/LayoutState/diagnostics through that field in their builders.
+Preserve all ten callbacks, their exact invocation arguments, stable pass IDs, caller boundaries, and every builder's existing scope behavior.
+Leave the diagnostics-free SINet terminal context unchanged.
+Validate the four complete parent suites sequentially, commit and push only, and do not create or update a pull request.